zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

   TSS REFRESH
 ```

-  For more details about mapping a distributed identify username and a distributed registry name to a Top Secret ACID, see [IDMAP Keyword - Implement z/OS Identity Propagation Mapping](https://techdocs.broadcom.com/us/en/ca-mainframe-software/security/ca-top-secret-for-z-os/16-0/administrating/issuing-commands-to-communicate-administrative-requirements/keywords/idmap-keyword-implement-z-os-identity-propagation-mapping.html).
+  For more details about mapping a distributed identity username and a distributed registry name to a Top Secret ACID, see [IDMAP Keyword - Implement z/OS Identity Propagation Mapping](https://techdocs.broadcom.com/us/en/ca-mainframe-software/security/ca-top-secret-for-z-os/16-0/administrating/issuing-commands-to-communicate-administrative-requirements/keywords/idmap-keyword-implement-z-os-identity-propagation-mapping.html).

 - **For ACF2:**